Using OpenComp Headcount Plan and Scenarios, the e-commerce company developed a strategic plan to support them through economic shifts.

 Raagas’ next priority was to build out the headcount models that would inform the company’s financial future.
 “It’s an understatement to say OpenComp was a critical piece to building out those models,” Raagas says.
 “If it weren’t for OpenComp, I would’ve been pulling my hair out trying to use spreadsheets.”

 Raagas utilized OpenComp’s proprietary dataset, Market Pulse, and the Geo Strategy feature to understand what impact hiring employees at different roles, levels, and locations would have on Daasity.
-The breadth of the dataset, powered by HRIS-integrated data intake and advanced AI/ML driven data normalization, meant Raagas could immediately understand how much each potential role would cost with just the click of a button.
+The breadth of the dataset, powered by HRIS-integrated data intake and advanced AI/ML driven comp data normalization, meant Raagas could immediately understand how much each potential role would cost with just the click of a button.

-After verifying that the roles fit their new pay ranges and geo pay strategy, created in Range Builder, Raagas brought the roles into Headcount Plan and created multiple scaling scenarios.
+After verifying that the roles fit their new salary ranges and geo pay strategy, created in Range Builder, Raagas brought the roles into Headcount Plan and created multiple scaling scenarios.
 Raagas was then able to understand the full impact of hiring on burn and dilution, make adjustments, and align her organization on a plan for the future.

 Once implemented, Daasity’s hiring model fueled the company’s recruiting efforts.
 In Q1 of 2022, Daasity grew by 75% — the vast majority of whom accepted the company’s salary offers with no negotiation whatsoever.
-Raagas attributed the company’s smooth recruiting experience to a hyper-accurate hiring model based on the most up-to-date data available.
+Raagas attributed the company’s smooth recruiting experience to a hyper-accurate hiring model based on the most up-to-date comp data available.

 As the company recruited candidates, the headcount model allowed it to anticipate the financial impact of each addition.
 “Certain hiring managers would ask for a senior person, and I could show them how much more the role would cost in compensation,” Raagas said.